Table of Contents_

 Industry standards such as these ensure that manufacturers’ product specifications and performance expectations remain consistent, and that consumers have clear measurement terms they can use to make unbiased, informed purchases.

-Air purifier manufactures can voluntarily participate in the CADR certification process by applying at the AHAM Verifide website.
+Air purifier manufacturers can voluntarily participate in the CADR certification process by applying at the AHAM Verifide website.
 Currently, manufacturers aren’t required to obtain AHAM certification before selling an air cleaning appliance though, so be sure to keep an eye out for the AHAM CADR seal on exterior packaging when shopping for your next air purifier.

 Once accepted to the CADR rating examination, the AHAM uses its ANSI Standard AC-1, also known as the “Method for Measuring Performance of Portable Household Electric Room Air Cleaners,” to begin testing an appliance.